MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/missing-foreign-key-err0008.md

 ## Resolution

 No immediate action is required, because this issue might be caused by data synchronization delays.
-We recommend observing the next two to three business performance analytics runs to see if the error resolves itself.
+We recommend observing the next two to three Business performance analytics runs to see if the error resolves itself.

 If the issue persists and the error is still in the **Bpa self help logs** table, contact Microsoft Support for further assistance.